5K run: Events

 Similar to other road running events, many organised 5K running events incorporate an element of charity running.
 Runners may elect to raise money for a chosen charity on the condition of their completion of the race.
 Raising money for charity is typically optional, with other participants running for pleasure.
 The 5K distance is particularly popular among women and a number of annual women-only races are organised over the 5K distance.
 Running USA's 2012 analysis of participation in American road races showed that 58% of participants in 5K races were women.
 The race participation contrasts with women's participation in sport in general and in longer distance races particularly, where the same report showed the gender bias was reversed.

 The Hot Chocolate 5K in Chicago and the Mercedes-Benz Corporate Run in Miami are the largest organised 5K runs in the United States, having attracted over 20,000 and over 16,000 runners, respectively, in 2012.
 The number of runners ranked the Hot Chocolate 5K as the 20th largest road running event of any distance in the United States that year.
 There are several prominent 5K race series, including The Color Run, an international, mass participation, city-based series involving coloured water showers, and the parkrun series, which is a worldwide network of free-to-enter, volunteer-led races occurring each weekend, originating in the United Kingdom.

 Unlike longer road races, such as the 10K run and marathon, the 5K distance is not commonly contested by elite distance runners.
-The Carlsbad 5000 is one of the few races that attract competitive elite fields and has seen several world bests for the distance (prior to the IAAF's 2018 decision to begin recognising world records for the 5K).
-The IAAF, now World Athletics did not go back to recognise the world best performances set at Carlsbad, which left a dilemma of known superior performances at Carlsbad and inferior world records that will last until the performances at Carlsbad are recognised or surpassed.
+The Carlsbad 5000 is one of the few races that attract competitive elite fields and saw several world bests for the distance prior to the IAAF's 2018 decision to begin recognising world records for the 5K.

 Another annual American race, Freihofer's Run for Women, also regularly has elite women competing in the road distance, as does the BOClassic in Italy.
 Elite racing almost exclusively takes place on the track for this distance.

 There is no official world championship event organised for the 5 km road distance.
 Championships over 5 km are held nationally in some areas, including the United States and England.
 An annual North American 5K Championships was created in 2002, but the competition ceased after 2005.